fabd/rift-mouselook-addon/source/README.txt

 How to Install:

-  - Download and install Autohotkey from http://www.autohotkey.com/
+  - Download and install Autohotkey from http://ahkscript.org/ (IMPORTANT!
+AutoHotkey.com gives a really old version that won't work)

   - Extract contents of this archive to your RIFT Addons folder